dram/running-life/README.rst

   (setq running-life-dialog-program 'kdialog)

   ;; Sound file to be played when starting or finishing pomodoros.
+  (setq running-life-start-sound "/path/to/a.wav")
-  (setq running-life-start-sound (expand-file-name "/path/to/a.wav")) (setq running-life-finish-sound (expand-file-name "/path/to/another.wav"))
+  (setq running-life-finish-sound "/path/to/another.wav")

   ;; Text to insert when starting a new pomodoro, it will be passed to ;; `format-time-string`.